This article is written for Evolving Wellness by Dr. Mary Jane Minkin.

 Remember that sex does have consequences, other than emotional ones.
 In the United States, half of all pregnancies are not planned.
 That’s a very scary and true statistic.
 Pregnancy is a wonderful event, too – but only when it’s planned.
 No pregnancy should just happen.

 And who can get pregnant?
 Basically, most women between the ages of 12 and 50.
-(I have personally delivered from an 11 year old, and 3, 47 year olds – and all of those pregnancies were not planned events).
+(I have personally delivered from an 11-year-old, and 3, 47-year-olds – and all of those pregnancies were not planned events).
 So use contraception.
-Oral contraceptives are very reliable and safe for almost all women who are at risk for pregnancy.
 Speak to your health care provider about options.
-The website www.thepill.com is also a great site for more pill-related information.
 If you don’t have a health care provider, go to your nearest Planned Parenthood.
 And condoms are available 24 hours a day; all pharmacies stock them.

 And all women are at risk for sexually transmitted diseases.
 Remember, every time you are having sex, you are having sex with every person your partner has ever had sex with before you.
 Condoms greatly reduce the risk of sexually transmitted infections.
 An excellent combination: condoms and an oral contraceptive.